Black Cohosh Benefits

 Drinking a cup of black cohosh tea can work wonders for women dealing with PMS and menopause symptoms (pre-menopause as well as post-menopause.)
 It can help naturally tame your hot flashes, erratic mood swings, prevent night sweats and other PMS symptoms.
 These symptoms are caused by imbalanced levels of estrogens and black cohosh tea works to replenish or maintain these levels.
 Black cohosh tea, unlike other herbal supplements, is often recommended by professionals in the modern health care industry due its effectiveness at helping women suffering from PMS, menopause, and other hormone based problems.

 With the support of the medical community and centuries of traditional use to go along with it, it is simply one of the most trusted and proven natural supplements that you can take.
 While you may have doubts at first, it won’t take you long to agree with the multitudes who swear by this wonderful herbal tea and its numerous health benefits.
 You simply add hot water to black cohosh root and let it seep for a few minutes.
 Sweeten with raw organic honey or other natural sweetener and you reap the benefits in an easy way.
-To get either blue or black cohosh root tea see: Cohosh Tea.
+To get either blue or black cohosh root tea see: Organic Black Cohosh Tea.

 Black Cohosh Extract